Trump says Trump Tower meeting was meant to 'get information' on Clinton

 Trump Jr. also testified in September that regarding potential damaging information on then Democratic-candidate Hillary Clinton, “To the extent they had information concerning the fitness, character or qualifications of a presidential candidate, I believed that I should at least hear them out.”

-Trump went on to criticize special counsel Robert Mueller's Russia prove and its investigators, renewing his claim that the FBI and Department of Justice should be investigated instead.
+Trump went on to criticize special counsel Robert Mueller's Russia probe and its investigators, renewing his claim that the FBI and Department of Justice should be investigated instead.

 “Why aren’t Mueller and the 17 Angry Democrats looking at the meetings concerning the Fake Dossier and all of the lying that went on in the FBI and DOJ?” the president said in another tweet.
 “This is the most one sided Witch Hunt in the history of our country.
 Fortunately, the facts are all coming out, and fast!”